Mexican Revolution: Madero presidency: November 1911 – February 1913

 The northern revolutionary General Pascual Orozco, a leader in taking Ciudad Juárez, had expected to become governor of Chihuahua.
 In 1911, although Orozco was "the man of the hour", Madero gave the governorship instead to Abraham González, a respectable revolutionary, with the explanation that Orozco had not reached the legal age to serve as governor, a tactic that was "a useful constitutional alibi for thwarting the ambitions of young, popular, revolutionary leaders".
 Madero had put Orozco in charge of the large force of rurales in Chihuahua, but to a gifted revolutionary fighter who had helped bring about Díaz's fall, Madero's reward was insulting.
 After Madero refused to agree to social reforms calling for better working hours, pay, and conditions, Orozco organized his army, the Orozquistas, also called the Colorados ("Red Flaggers") and issued his Plan Orozquista on 25 March 1912, enumerating why he was rising in revolt against Madero.
-This caused considerable dismay among U.S. businessmen and other foreign investors in the northern region.
-It was a signal to many that Madero's government could not maintain the order that was the underpinning of modernization in the era of Porfirio Díaz.

-In April 1912 Madero dispatched General Victoriano Huerta of the Federal Army to put down Orozco's dangerous revolt.
+In April 1912, Madero dispatched General Victoriano Huerta of the Federal Army to put down Orozco's dangerous revolt.
 Madero had kept the army intact as an institution, using it to put down domestic rebellions against his regime.
 Huerta was a professional soldier and continued to serve in the army under the new commander-in-chief.
 Huerta's loyalty lay with General Bernardo Reyes rather than with the civilian Madero.
 In 1912, under pressure from his cabinet, Madero called on Huerta to suppress Orozco's rebellion.
 With Huerta's success against Orozco, he emerged as a powerful figure for conservative forces opposing the Madero regime.
 During the Orozco revolt, the governor of Chihuahua mobilized the state militia to support the Federal Army.
 Pancho Villa, now a colonel in the militia, was called up at this time.
 In mid-April, at the head of 400 irregular troops, he joined the forces commanded by Huerta.
 Huerta, however, viewed Villa as an ambitious competitor.
 During a visit to Huerta's headquarters in June 1912, after an incident in which he refused to return a number of stolen horses, Villa was imprisoned on charges of insubordination and robbery and sentenced to death.
 Raúl Madero, the President's brother, intervened to save Villa's life.
 Jailed in Mexico City, Villa escaped and fled to the United States, later to return and play a major role in the civil wars of 1913–1915.